juji-io/datalevin/doc/vector.md

 is required for a vector index.

 By default, each attribute with type `:db.type/vec` becomes its own domain automatically.
+The domain name follows the following rules:

+* for attribute without namespace, the name without `":"` is the domain name, e.g. `:vec` has domain name `"vec"`

+* for attribute with namespace, in addition, `"/"` needs to be replaced by `"_"`, e.g. `:name/embedding` has domain name `"name_embedding"`.
+This is to avoid conflict with directory separator `/` on POSIX systems.

 Such attribute can also have a `:db.vec/domains` property that list additional domains this attribute participates in.
 Users need to make sure the domains an attribute participate in all have the same vector dimensions.